 - 1) The king and the king's spouse and members of the royal house who are children of Danish kings, or for whom apanage have been specified under section 11 of the Constitutional Act of Denmark (grundlovens), as well as their spouses.
-This also applies to the deceased estates of such. - 2) the Greenland Home Rule Government (hjemmestyre), municipalities, the state and state enterprises and institutions. - 3) Diplomatic representatives of foreign states, their staff, their family members and personnel and private servants who are in Greenland will be taxed in accordance with the provisions of the Vienna Convention on Diplomatic Relations. - 4) Consular representatives of foreign states, their staff, their family members and personnel who are in Greenland will be taxed in accordance with the provisions of the Vienna Convention on Consular Relations. - 5) Recognized religious communities and religious institutions set up in connection hereto or to the state church. - 6) Educational, social and cultural institutions that are independent non-profit institutions whose revenues can be used only for the purposes of the institution.

-- 7) Persons and enterprises, etc., covered by Article VII of the Agreement pursuant to the North Atlantic Treaty between the government of the Kingdom of Denmark and the government of the United States of America concerning the defence of Greenland. - 8) Associations, corporate bodies, foundations, trusts and self-governing institutions domiciled in Greenland which run catering business in sports halls. - (2) Funds, associations, etc. taxable according to section 1(1), paras.
+This also applies to the deceased estates of such. - 2) the Greenland Self-Government (selvstyret), municipalities, the state and state enterprises and institutions. - 3) Diplomatic representatives of foreign states, their staff, their family members and personnel and private servants who are in Greenland will be taxed in accordance with the provisions of the Vienna Convention on Diplomatic Relations. - 4) Consular representatives of foreign states, their staff, their family members and personnel who are in Greenland will be taxed in accordance with the provisions of the Vienna Convention on Consular Relations. - 5) Recognized religious communities and religious institutions set up in connection hereto or to the state church. - 6) Educational, social and cultural institutions that are independent non-profit institutions whose revenues can be used only for the purposes of the institution. - 7) Persons and enterprises, etc., covered by Article VII of the Agreement pursuant to the North Atlantic Treaty between the government of the Kingdom of Denmark and the government of the United States of America concerning the defence of Greenland. - 8) Associations, corporate bodies, foundations, trusts and self-governing institutions domiciled in Greenland which run catering business in sports halls. - 9) Persons who perform aid assignments under the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency, unless said persons are covered by section 1(1) paras 1-2 of the Act. - (2) Funds, associations, etc. taxable according to section 1(1), paras.
 13 and 14, where the statutory objective of the fund, association, etc. is charitable or non-profit may be fully or partially exempted from taxation.
-The decision to this effect is made by the Landsstyre. - (3) The taxation of companies and enterprises granted an exploitation licence under The Act on mineral resources and mineral resource activities will be waived to the extent this follows from the licence awarded to the licence-holder. - Section 4.-(1) Spouses are jointly taxed on their income if they are both taxable as residents at the income year-end and they either live together at this time or have terminated cohabitation during the income year without being separated. - (2) Where the tax liability of a spouse commences or is terminated during the calendar year, the joint taxation under subsection (1) will only apply for the period during which both spouses are taxable as residents.
+The decision to this effect is made by Naalakkersuisut. - (3) Taxation of companies and businesses that have been granted permission to exploit under the Inatsisartut Act on mineral resources and activities of importance to this, or the Inatsisartut Act on exploitation of hydropower resources for the production of energy, lapses in the event that it follows from the permission of the rights holder.

-Section 5.-(1) Children are independent taxpayers.
+Section 4.-(1) Each spouse is taxed on their income.